 - She’s spreading fingers and toes, or making fists.

 - She’s putting her hands in front of her face.

 - She’s ‘spacing out’.
 Sometimes baby will turn away and simply space out.

 - She’s turning away from you again and again.
 She’s trying to ‘switch off’.

 - She may become drowsy.
 Babies tend to shut down if this all becomes too much for them.

 - She becomes hyper-vigilant (overly attentive).
 This happens because she cannot decipher what is going on and therefore needs to monitor the situation.
 The subtle key difference to normal curiosity is the body tone.
 Baby’s body will stiffen up instead of being relaxed and open.
 This is most likely to happen in busy and unknown environments.

 When baby is demonstrating these cues, she’s telling you she needs to calm down and needs your help.
 The main tip for reducing overstimulation is to create a calm and quiet atmosphere.
 If you start seeing signs your baby is overstimulated, take a break and create a quiet space for baby where she can relax.
 That may mean removing her from her current environment or soothing her by swaying her from side to side, making shushing sounds while rocking her, swaddling, or rubbing her back.

-If you are wearing her in the 360 baby carrier or Omni 360 baby carrier, it’s time to switch her to the front-inward position, facing you.
+If you are wearing her in the Omni baby carrier, it’s time to switch her to the front-inward position, facing you.
 Baby wants to lean in and be close to you.
 That way, you can give her the calm reassurance that she needs.